-Data presented here suggest that the impacts of Caspian terns on wild or naturally produced juvenile Chinook salmon from the Central Valley of California were minimal in 2008.
+The data presented here suggest that the impacts of Caspian terns on wild or naturally produced juvenile Chinook salmon from the Central Valley of California were minimal in 2008.
 None of the approximately 311,000 wild spring-run or 207,000 wild fall-run Chinook salmon marked with CWTs and released in the Sacramento River were subsequently recovered on the Caspian tern colony on Brooks Island.
-Furthermore, a very small number (N=6) and proportion of all Chinook salmon released in-river were recovered on the Brooks Island tern colony, a finding that supports the conclusion of minimal impacts to wild fish because all wild salmon in the region (tagged and untagged) migrate in-river.
-Life history data on wild, ESA-listed Chinook salmon populations from the Sacramento River (i.e., winter and spring-run Chinook) indicate that smolt out-migration timing from the stream to the estuary takes place primarily between November and May (Yoshiyama et al. 1998), a time period that only partially over-laps with the Caspian tern nesting season on Brooks Island.
-Conversely, both wild and hatchery fall Chinook salmon out-migrate to the estuary between March and July (Yoshiyama et al. 1998; Weber and Fausch 2004), a period that completely over-laps with the tern nesting season.
+Furthermore, a very small number (N = 6) and proportion of all Chinook salmon released in-river were recovered on the Brooks Island tern colony, a finding that supports the conclusion of minimal impacts to wild fish because all wild salmon in the region (tagged and untagged) migrate in-river.
+Life history data on wild, ESA-listed Chinook salmon populations from the Sacramento River (i.e., winter and spring runs) indicate that smolt out-migration from the stream to the estuary takes place primarily between November and May (Yoshiyama et al. 1998), a period that only partially overlaps with the Caspian tern nesting season on Brooks Island.
+Conversely, both wild and hatchery fall Chinook salmon outmigrate to the estuary between March and July (Yoshiyama et al. 1998; Weber and Fausch 2004), a period that completely overlaps with the tern nesting season.
 Differences in fish size, density, and behavior may also limit the impact of Caspian tern predation on survival of wild Chinook salmon relative to their counterparts that are raised in hatcheries.
-Weber and Fausch (2004) reported that hatchery-reared Chinook salmon released into the upper Sacramento River were larger (fork length), emigrated later, and were more numerous than wild Chinook salmon of the same run-type.
-Data aimed at evaluating the in-river survival and timing of ocean entry - as opposed to emigration timing to the estuary - by wild and hatchery-reared smolts from the Sacramento and San Joaquin rivers would help to better quantify and more thoroughly evaluate differences in susceptibility to Caspian tern predation between wild and hatchery Chinook smolts.
+Weber and Fausch (2004) reported that hatchery-reared Chinook salmon released into the upper Sacramento River were larger (fork length), emigrated later, and were more numerous than wild Chinook salmon of the same run type.
+Additional data aimed at evaluating the inriver survival (from natal streams or hatchery releases to ocean entry) and timing of entry of both wild and hatchery-reared smolts from the Sacramento and San Joaquin rivers would help to better quantify and more thoroughly evaluate differences in susceptibility to Caspian tern predation.

-Unfortunately, we are unable to evaluate the susceptibility of juvenile Chinook salmon relative to the susceptibility of juvenile steelhead to predation from Brooks Island Caspian terns, because steelhead were not marked with CWTs in 2008.
+Unfortunately, we are unable to evaluate the susceptibility of juvenile Chinook salmon to predation from Brooks Island Caspian terns relative to that of juvenile steelhead because steelhead were not marked with CWTs in 2008.
 Data from Caspian tern colonies in the Columbia River basin suggest that steelhead smolts are particularly susceptible to Caspian tern predation (Collis et al. 2001; Ryan et al. 2003; Antolos et al. 2005).
-Observations of the species of fish being delivered by Caspian terns to the Brooks Island colony (Caspian terns capture and deliver in their bills whole fish to their mates and young) in 2008 indicated that only a small percentage of the salmonids delivered to the colony were steelhead (2.5%; Collis et al. in review).
-Whether these steelhead belonged to the threatened Central Valley or Central California Coast ESUs or to several other non-listed steelhead ESUs in the region is unknown, but the overall impact of Brooks Island Caspian terns on steelhead survival in 2008 was likely minimal given the scarcity of steelhead in the diet of nesting terns.
+Observations of the species of fish being delivered by Caspian terns to the Brooks Island colony (Caspian terns capture and deliver in their bills whole fish to their mates and young) in 2008 indicated that only a small percentage of the salmonids delivered to the colony were steelhead (2.5%; Collis, unpublished).
+Whether these steelhead belonged to the threatened Central Valley or Central California Coast evolutionary significance units (ESUs)

+or to several other nonlisted steelhead ESUs in the region is unknown, but the overall impact of Brooks Island Caspian terns on steelhead survival in 2008 was probably minimal given the scarcity of steelhead in the diet of nesting terns.